ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance, Service instance name, Iam Id` |
 {: caption="Table 27.
 The number of bytes in per second per IAM ID" caption-side="bottom"}

-This is for information to help you monitor trends in your usage, particularly if any IAM Ids are producing unusually more throughput than expected.
+This is for information to help you monitor trends in your usage, particularly if any IAM IDs are producing unusually more throughput than expected.

 ### IAM ID bytes out per second
 {: #ibm_eventstreams_iam_id_bytes_out_per_second}